akbargherbal/akbar_quiz_app/TODO/FUTURE_TESTING_SESSION/new_boo_toc.md

 *   **Appendix B:** Common `pytest` / `pytest-django` / `pytest-playwright` Options
 *   **Appendix C:** Debugging Test Failures Checklist (DB Context?, Locator?, Assertion?, Wait?, Data?)
 *   **Appendix D:** Useful Playwright Selectors and Assertions Cheat Sheet

----

-This more detailed TOC should provide a very clear structure and cover the journey from the initial pain points to confident, effective testing using the tools and techniques we've discussed and implemented.